National Safety Rules

 How do National Safety Rules relate to Railway Group Standards?

-The Railways and Other Guided Transport Systems (Safety) Regulations 2006 (as amended) requires that infrastructure managers and railway undertakings possess a Safety Management System (SMS) containing the elements set out in Schedule 1.
+The Railways and Other Guided Transport Systems (Safety) Regulations 2006 (as amended) requires that infrastructure managers and railway undertakings have a safety management system (SMS) that contains the elements set out in Schedule 1.

 For the GB mainline railway network, Railway Group Standards (RGSs) are developed by RSSB and agreed by those representing the breadth of the industry through RSSB-managed standards committees.
 RGSs are imposed on those operating the railway via their licence conditions and some of them contain NSRs.